erooke/toml2nix/readme.md

 ## Usage

 ```
-usage: toml2nix [-h] [--tab TAB] filename
+usage: toml2nix [-h] [--tab TAB] [-o OUTPUT] [-p] filename

 Convert toml files to nix files

 positional arguments:
   filename              The toml file to convert.
 If '-', read from stdin

 options:
   -h, --help            show this help message and exit
-  --tab TAB   The string used to represent a tab (default = '\t')
+  --tab TAB             The string used to represent a tab (default '\t')
+  -o OUTPUT, --output OUTPUT
+                        Where to write output (default stdout)
+  -p, --parse           Parse datetimes to strings (default false)
 ```